StaAnaDistrict/nubenta/TaskLog.md

-Kindly begin by reviewing CHANGELOG.md and then, please take into account that the project is a social networking system, hence, there are multiple users involved.
+I have already updated my github repository.
+The current CHANGELOG.md is the last update you wrote according to the previous attempts to fix the issues mentioned.
+However, there are still issue(s) that need to be attended to.Please take into account that the project is a social networking system, hence, there are multiple users involved.
 For the purpose of these reviews and evaluation, we will refer to User A as the person who does the activity (react, comment, post, etc) and User B as the recipient of these activities.
 To begin with,

 1. Inside @/dashboard.php: